Mayor Ron Rakowsky

 An attorney; a retired trade association executive, and former lobbyist for the Credit Union Associations of Colorado and Wyoming, he is presently an active member of the bar of the United States Supreme Court, the United States Court of Appeals for the Armed Forces and the Colorado Supreme Court.
 Additionally he holds inactive status from the bars of the Ohio and Florida Supreme Courts.

-Margaret, who was awarded a PhD from the University of California Riverside, is an Associate Professor of Chemistry at the Air Force Academy.
+Margaret, who was awarded a PhD from the University of California Riverside, retired as an Associate Professor of Chemistry at the Air Force Academy.
 She served as a board member of the South Metro Fire Rescue District for 14 years from 1990 to 2004.

 Their two children and two grandchildren live out-of-state.
 He enjoys rooting for Air Force Academy Falcons, Colorado Rockies and the Denver Broncos.